sccn/clean_rawdata/README.md

 v2.5 - move asr_calibrate out of the private folder so it can be used directly

 v2.6 - allowing to exclude channels and a variety of small bug fixes

+v2.7 - allowing to fuse channel rejection for datasets with same subject and session (STUDY processing)